MayaIvimey/logs/DashboardW10.md

 - Created a Gauge by adding new element and selecting "Gauge"
 - looked at how to query data to diplay only a certain group, in this case where people were attacked
 - <img width="922" alt="image" src="https://github.com/MayaIvimey/logs/assets/146374490/614c0a1e-5c0c-464e-aa07-98bc0c46b117">

+- Elements such as indicators could be useful to SAWC to show if a situation is becoming critical, can look into adding thresholds to show that there are a larger than normal amount of issues
-- next steps, try to configure a mobile view with just the necessary information
+- Next steps, try to configure a mobile view with just the necessary information
-- also try to understand the JavaScript for the data expressions
+- Also try to understand the JavaScript for the data expressions